Table of Contents

-If you are approved for Social Security Disability on your own earnings record, your spouse and children also may be eligible to receive dependent benefits on your earnings records.
-Whether or not your dependents are eligible depends on their relationship to you; in some cases, on when the relationship begins.
+If you are approved for Social Security Disability payments on your own earnings record, your spouse and children also may be eligible to receive dependent benefits on your earnings records.
+Whether or not your dependents are eligible depends on their relationship to you.
+In some cases, the dependents’ benefit amount begins when the relationship begins.

 The Family Maximum Benefit

 The Family Maximum Benefit is the amount payable to any family member, including the benefit paid to you (called your Primary Insurance Amount, or PIA).
 The FMB formula for family members of disabled individuals is different from the formula for families of retired or deceased workers.
 The FMB ranges significantly for individuals entitled to Social Security Disability benefits in 1980 or later.
 The disability payments can equal the disabled worker’s benefit (meaning that no benefits are payable to the worker’s family), or go up to 150% disability payment of the disabled parent’s benefit.
 Therefore, benefits for entitled dependents except for survivor benefits for divorced spouses will equal 50% of the worker’s PIA.

 The PIA and FMB amount is derived from the disabled worker’s lifetime earnings.
 If an individual’s past earnings are quite low, the FMB will equal the PIA disability payments paid to the disabled worker, and no dependent benefits will be payable.
 To the degree that past earnings are high enough for the FMB to be more than the PIA, dependent benefits are payable ranging in amount from a few dollars to up to an amount equal to 50% of the worker’s PIA per dependent.